andymac-2/milestoneMap/docs/Instructions.md

 2. Shift programme/project up one.
 3. Delete programme/project.
 4. Add project/milestone.
-	If this is selected for a Programme it will create a "project line.
+	If this is selected for a Programme it will create a "project" line.
 	If this is selected for a Project it will create a Milestone as at today's date.

 #### Milestone Controls